Talne

 Remains of second “action” victims were reburied in 1952-1953.

-Last minyan was gavered in private house in Talne at 1960′s.
-Most Jews emmigrate from Talne to different cityes of former USSR in 1970′s.
+Most Jews emmigrate from Talne to different cityes of former USSR in 1970’s.
 In 2013 there live only 20 Jews, most of them are pensioners.
 Head of Jewish Community – Titler Valentina Romanovna.
 I have his contacts and can provide if you need it.

 Due to efforts of Naum Feldman (who was borned in Talne, and now living in USA) in Brooklyn Holocaust Memorial Mall was opened a Monument in the honor of 500o jews which were killed in Talne.
 He gavered more than 100 jews from Talne and their descands for opening ceremony.

-They lived in Talne:
+They lived in Talne

 Rabbi Duvidl Tversky (1808-1882) – a chassidic rebbe and renowned Talmudic scholar, one of the eight sons of Rabbi Mordechai Tversky, the grandson of Rabbi Nohum Tversky (Magid of Chernobyl).
 R. Duvidl lived in Talne from 1854.
 His grave in the Jewish cemetery has become a place of pilgrimage for Bratslav Hasidim.
 Rabbi Duvidl lived in luxury and wealth and is said to have sat on a silver throne with a quotation from the Talmud inscribed in gold: “David, king of Israel, lives forever”.
-Rabbi David loved singing and music, and surrounded himself with cantors and klezmer singers.
-His personal cantor was Rabbi Joseph of Talne.
-After the death of R. Duvidl in 1882, the Hasidic court was headed by Rabbi Nohum Tversky.
-He died young and was succeeded by his son, Rabbi Yitzhak Tversky (1930-1997).

-Josef from Talne (Josef Volynets) – the personal cantor of Talner Rebbe, author of Hasidic melodies, composer and performer,
+Josef from Talne (Josef Volynets) – the personal cantor of Talner Rebbe, author of Hasidic melodies, composer and performer.

 Old Jewish Cemetery